 The Authority Board consists of nine members, three are appointed by the Governor of New York State, one is appointed by the Temporary President of the Senate, one is appointed by the Speaker of the Assembly, two are appointed by the Albany County Executive, with the advice and consent of the County Legislature and two are appointed by the Mayor of the City of Albany, with the advice and consent of the Common Council.
 All members of the board shall serve at the pleasure of their appointing authority.
-At this time, three positions remain open, all are pending appointments by the Governor.
+As of January 1, 2023, one position remains open, pending an appointment by the Governor.

-Significant activities during 2021 were as follows:
+Significant activities during 2022 were as follows: